sitenano-org/sitenano-web/README.md

 ## Navbar (Navigasyon Menüsü)

-The global navigation bar should include the following links:
+The global navigation bar includes the following links:

-- Yapay Zeka
-- Web Tasarım
-- Online Sipariş Sistemi
-- E-ticaret
+- ANASAYFA (Homepage)
-- Hizmetler
+- HAKKIMIZDA (About)
-- Projeler
+- HİZMETLER (Services)
-- İletişim
+- PROJELER (Projects)

+The navbar features:
+- Black contact section with phone and email information
+- Framed navbar with rounded corners
+- "BİZE ULAŞIN" (Contact Us) button positioned on the right
+- Unified structure across all pages including homepage

 Clicking the logo should always redirect to the homepage.